 A long-term commercial lease will mean that rent will be a fixed cost, but with a hybrid workplace, the employee headcount in an office workplace fluctuates and changes each and every day, making these costs hard to predict for companies.

 However, if companies provide a hybrid workplace model, they could shift the 3 of 3-30-300 into the utilities, optimizing utility costs to create a more sustainable reopening. – Read more about Hybrid remote work in this article about Treating Remote Employees Fairly in a Hybrid Workplace

 Discover Suitable Sustainability Projects

-Companies have been using all sorts of methods to reduce energy costs and minimize their carbon footprints.
+Companies have used various methods to reduce energy costs and minimize their carbon footprints.

-Constructing a more energy-efficient building, for instance, by improving thermal dynamics and installing low-energy lighting combined with more natural lighting, has already proved beneficial.
+For instance, constructing a more energy-efficient building by improving thermal dynamics and installing low-energy lighting combined with more natural lighting has already proved beneficial.

 However, with the hybrid workplace model, businesses must rethink these methods and find more suitable sustainability projects.

 While these energy-efficient structural considerations make a considerable impact, businesses must also address their employees’ remote capabilities.

 For example, companies can find more sustainable hybrid workplaces by transitioning to digital management solutions, which offer insights through analytics.
 And with these analytics, a company can improve its operational ROI.